ariyantoChandra/ScholarScraper/README.md

 3. It parses the HTML using **Selenium** to extract structured data (titles, authors, citations, etc.).
 4. Results are stored in a **Pandas DataFrame**, allowing easy export and analysis.

+## Evaluating How Google Scholar's Work
+Evaluating google scholar's web page and how the page work is crucial for automation information retrieval.
+The evaluation can be accessed [here](documentation/evaluate_web_page.md).
 ## Tech Stack

 * **Python 3.13**